Why should I sign?

 What should I tell my MP?

-> MPs should back the Don't Spy On Us 6 principles to reform surveillance.
+> MPs should call for surveillance in line with the Don't Spy On Us 6 principles

 > Parliament must do a better job of holding the intelligence agencies to account.